mayfan/maynara.com/src/pages/blog/2022-01-29-natural-language-processing-tool.md

   - backgroundColor: '#F8ECE5'
     column:
       - content: >-
-          Leading Senior Product Designer responsible for the end-to-end process in multiple features in the core platform - built to quickly and accurately extract, classify and interpret virtually any information from any document to make smarter business decisions, eliminate manual processing and optimise data flow.
-This Natural Language Processing tool help users get structured insights in seconds by simply asking questions.
+          **Leading Senior Product Designer:** responsible for the end-to-end process for multiple features in the core platform - built to quickly and accurately extract, classify and interpret virtually any information from any document to make smarter business decisions, eliminate manual processing and optimise data flow.
+This Natural Language Processing tool helps users get structured insights in seconds by simply asking questions.
 A no-code AI platform where business users can easily extract data, answer questions and retrieve information.
+Some of the capabilities are:

+          * The user labels the relevant data fields for extraction.
+The platform uses this information to build a machine learning model.

+          * The model analyses all documents to retrieve the correct data points and evaluates the accuracy, giving the user a performance percentage score.

+          * The user can easily apply logic and add rules to make the data output instantly understandable and actionable.

+          * The platform guides users to verify any low-confidence answers, which can be used to further improve accuracy where necessary.

+          * The user can review and, if required, retrain answers before exporting the resulting data or sending it other systems.
       - content: '![Source: Eigen Technologies](/img/eigen_3.png)'
   - backgroundColor: FFFFFF
     column: